svillegascreative/svillegas-astro/src/content/pages/colophon.md

-# colophon
+---
+lede:

-<p class="lede">This, my personal website &mdash; like so many developer projects &mdash; is
-under constant iteration and never seems to be complete.
-Here are some technical details and general nerdery about this website.</p>
+  "This, my personal website (like so many developer projects) is under constant iteration and never seems to be complete.
+Here are some technical details and general nerdery about this website."
+---

 ## Design